 Pros & Cons of HostGator

 At USD $2.75/mo, cheap is definitely the right word.
-Usually when prices are this low, something is horribly wrong (look at Zuver for example), but HostGator manages to provide a decent service despite the low cost.
+Usually when prices are this low, something is horribly wrong, but HostGator manages to provide a decent service despite the low cost.

 So many plans